lbarsky/The-Hungry-Hornets/checkpoint1/README.md

 1. What percentage of officers has at least one drug/alcohol abuse allegation?

---Pulls category ids under drug/alcohol abuse and 08J and 024 since these are drug/alcohol related \n SELECT id
+--Pulls category ids under drug/alcohol abuse and 08J and 024 since these are drug/alcohol related SELECT id
 FROM data_allegationcategory
 WHERE data_allegationcategory.category = 'Drug / Alcohol Abuse'